 - Increase in coronary and respiratory disease symptoms

 Do you suffer from seasonal allergies or do you always have an allergy pill or two in your pocket at all times?
 Allergies are frustrating to deal with especially if you like spending time outside in the great outdoors.
 Though we can’t help how you feel when you’re outside your home, we can help how you feel inside your home with Allergy Guard screens!

 Why Do I Need Allergy Guard Screens?

 Though modern building practices have helped us to reduce drafts and to increase the energy efficiency of our homes and businesses, this has also increased our indoor air pollution.
 To decrease the effects of indoor air pollution you must open the windows to create airflow and move stale air.
-Allergy Guard screens allow you to do just that without suffering from allergens and adding other pollutants to your air.
+Allergy Guard screens with PM 2.5 and PM 10 allow you to do just that without suffering from allergens and adding other pollutants to your air.

 Though standard screens do block some particles, they can not block out most particles that cause indoor air pollution.

 Though air filtration screens have been around for a while, Allergy Guard outperforms them all with all the benefits they can provide you:

 Watch this short video to see just how effective the Allergy Guard is!